 Change DNS address

-This problem is most probably related to Domain Name System (DNS) that makes possible for you to open websites and access internet services.
-And problem with DNS address can make services such as Windows Update temporary unavailable.
+This problem is most probably related to Domain Name System (DNS) that makes it possible for you to open websites and access internet services.
+And the problem with DNS addresses can make services such as Windows Update temporarily unavailable.